Deconvolution on graphs via linear programming: Recovery in the Noiseless Case

 then $M^t$ is invertible on $\ell^2( S)$ and the operator norm of the inverse is bounded by

-\end{proposition} \begin{proof} We note that the inequality implies that $D>2eT$, otherwise this contradicts with the right-hand side being bounded above by one.
-Thus, we can use monotonicity in $d(x,y) \ge D$ to further estimate Folz's result,
+\end{proposition} \begin{proof} We note that the assumed inequality implies that $D>2eT$, otherwise this contradicts with the right-hand side being bounded above by one.
+Thus, we can use monotonicity in $d(x,y) \ge D$ to further estimate Folz's result (Lemma \ref{dave}),